Gold dinar: First gold dinar

-Early gold dinars imitated Byzantine and Sasanian coins of the time, but as time progressed, they began to take on a more uniquely Islamic style.
-Two early examples, minted in approximately 692 and 694 C.E., have similar designs.
+Early gold dinars imitated Byzantine and Sassanian coins of the time, but as time progressed, they began to take on a more uniquely Islamic style.
+Two early examples, minted in approximately 692 and 694 CE, have similar designs.
 Both have a depiction of figures on the obverse while the reverse includes a pyramid-shaped pedestal and a staff with a circular head resting at the top.
-These two early coin types both bare significant resemblance to Byzantine coins of the same period.
-In fact, they were all but copied whole cloth from Byzantine designs, the only alterations being the removal of the horizontal bar of the Byzantine cross for religious reasons and the conversion of figures on the front to wearing Islamic-style dress.
-In the year 692 C.E., the Shahada, or profession of faith, was added onto the obverse and in 694 C.E. it was added to the reverse.
-In the year 696-7 C.E., images were almost completely removed from coins and were replaced by coins exclusively decorated with inscriptions.
+These two early coin types both bear significant resemblance to Byzantine coins of the same period and were all but copied whole cloth from Byzantine designs, the only alterations being the removal of the horizontal bar of the Byzantine cross for religious reasons and the conversion of figures on the front to wearing Islamic-style dress.
+In the year 692 CE, the shahada or profession of faith was added onto the obverse and in 694 Cײ it was added to the reverse.
+In the year 696–697 CE, images were almost completely removed from coins and were replaced by coins exclusively decorated with inscriptions.

-The issues in gold from North Africa began as copies of the coins of Heraclius and his son (but with an abbreviated Kalima in Latin), the reverse "cross on steps" losing in most cases its cross piece.
+The issues in gold from North Africa began as copies of the coins of Heraclius and his son (but with abbreviated shahada in Latin), the reverse "cross on steps" losing in most cases its cross piece.
 Dinars, halves and thirds were struck, all to the new weight standard.
 Later coins are dated by indiction, from Indiction II (703, AH 84–85) changing to the Hijra date in Roman numerals in 713 (AH 94) with Arabic phrases appearing in the field from 716 (AH 97).
 In 684 (AH 100), North Africa came into line with the eastern issues although the mint is named as Ifriqiya.
 The legends are shorter and the reverse has a new central inscription: "In the Name of God, the Merciful, the Compassionate".
-This was used also on the coins from Al-Andalus, and on the half and third Dinars, most of which show no mint but may well have been struck in Al-Andalus.
+This was used also on the coins from al-Andalus, and on the half and third Dinars, most of which show no mint but may well have been struck in al-Andalus.